yulkang/FitFlow/README.md

 # FitFlow
-High-level interface to constrained optimization in MATLAB with
+High-level interface to constrained optimization in MATLAB with:
 - named parameters
 - easy addition/removal of constraints
 - easy specification of the cost function